 Description: Not very known but still a really interesting museum showing the history of the people of Brazil.
 Cultures, customs, clothing, rituals and art.
 It gives you a little clue as to why and how the modern Brazilian culture came to be.

 Museu do Índio

 Description: One of the Rio history museums I personally recommend.
-With it focus on describing the various indigenious cultures of Brazil it is very interesting and can give you important insights in how this country has derived lots of its culture from the Indians and how the customs lives on in various instances of modern Brazilian society.
+With its focuses on describing the various indigenous cultures of Brazil it is very interesting and can give you important insights into how this country has derived lots of its culture from the Indians and how the customs live on in various instances of modern Brazilian society.
 Well worth a visit if you have an interest in culture.

 Address: R. das Palmeiras 55, Botafogo map